WIT-IEEE-MATE-ROV/auv/README.md

 ## A simple illustrative example
 The most basic case can be found in simulation by running `roslaunch auv simulate.launch`.
-This should bring up a system that can be viewed using `rqt_graph`, showing the following setup:
+This should bring up a system that can be viewed using `rqt_graph`, a simplified version of which is shown here:

 ![A graph of the simulate launch file](docs/simple_rosgraph.png)